 The deckle-edge paper measures 8.5×11 inches, but has a deckle edge similar to rough-cut or feather edge, adding to that vintage feel.

 Lokta Paper has a natural texture to it due to the hand-crafting process.
 Flecks from the outer bark can be seen in the paper making each page unique and special and giving it that antique paper look and feel.

-Two sides exist for each page.
+Two different sides exist for each page.
 One side is relatively smooth where the paper formed against the boxed screen.
 You can even see the tiny crisscross pattern created by the screen.
 The reverse side has a natural texture to it, called the “sun-kissed” side.